CloudLabs-MOC/AI-102-AIEngineer/Instructions/18-object-detection.md

 In this lab, you have completed:

 + Created a Custom Vision project
-+ Added and tag images
++ Added and tagged images
 + Used the Training API to upload images
-+ Trained and test a model
++ Trained and tested a model
 + Published the object detection model
 + Used the image classifier from a client application